• Skip to primary navigation

 Net Carbs = Total Carbs – Fiber

-While the majority of U.S. low carbers calculate their net carbs throughout the day, it’s important to not let total carbs get too high – especially if one is trying to stay in a ketogenic state.
-Keeping total carbs below 40 should be adequate but some may find that 35 is a better number for weight loss.
+NOTE: While most U.S. low carbers calculate net carbs throughout the day, it’s important to not let total carbs get too high - especially if the goal is losing weight.
+Keeping total carbs below 50 should be adequate but some may find that 35 is a better number for weight loss.

 How to Accurately Determine Carbs on a Low Carb Diet